B0-B/prology/README.md

 &nbsp;3.2 [KeyLogger](#keylogger)<br>

 # Forget print()
 You will never use print, sleep, mailing, or file handling again. prology was build to serve not only as a fancy console logger but also as a wise assistant within your python project supposed to save tons of hours for common routines.
-The prology logging goes beyond python, yet it may log every input event, and system wide as well.
+The prology logging goes beyond python,  and yet may log every input event system wide.
 Not convinced?
 Take a look:

 ```python
 print('common printing ...')